 WELCOME to the website of Pilgrim Morris of Guildford.
 Established in 1972, we dance a variety of traditions in the Cotswold style, generally dancing around Surrey and north-east Hampshire during the summer season.
 From time to time we will head off to other locations, mainly for tours or festivals, and we dance at corporate events.

 We always welcome new members so if you fancy giving it a go, come and see us during the Practice Season (October to April).
 We practice at Pewley Down School, Guildford, on Wednesday evenings between 8 and 10pm.
 Being a Pilgrim is about more than dancing: we normally have a music session after our pub gigs and the team has a strong social side.
 We also present the traditional Guildford Mummers Play on Twelfth Night (6th Jan) in the oldest pubs in Guildford town centre every year as well as hosting the annual Summerpole festival each year on to welcome in the Summer.
 See our events calendar for details of where to see us dancing.

 Our current core dances are from the Adderbury, Ducklington, Field Town and Bampton traditions.

-If you’d like to see us in action, search for Pilgrim Morris Men on Youtube, there are lots of videos of us.
+If you’d like to see us in action, search for Pilgrim Morris on Youtube, there are lots of videos of us.
 You can also find us on Twitter and Facebook.
 More details about our dances, including notation is available on the Morris Dance Database.